passpier/CppND-Capstone-Snake-Game/README.md

 ### Loops, Functions, I/O

-1. The project demonstrates an understanding of C++ functions and control structures. (`render.cpp` : Line 109)
+1. The project demonstrates an understanding of C++ functions and control structures. (`render.cpp`)
-2. The project reads data from a file and process the data, or the program writes data to a file. (`render.cpp` : Line 25)
+2. The project reads data from a file and process the data, or the program writes data to a file. (`render.cpp`)

 ### Object Oriented Programming

-1. One or more classes are added to the project with appropriate access specifiers for class members. (`SnakeFood.h` : Line 51)
+1. One or more classes are added to the project with appropriate access specifiers for class members. (`SnakeFood.h`)
-2. Class constructors utilize member initialization lists. (`SnakeFood.cpp` : Line 32)
+2. Class constructors utilize member initialization lists. (`SnakeFood.cpp`)
-3. Templates generalize functions or classes in the project. (`SnakeFood.h` : Line 51)
+3. Templates generalize functions or classes in the project. (`SnakeFood.h`)

 ### Memory Management